tomasproanop/tomasproanop/README.md

 Nice to meet you.
 I'm Tomás.

-Here are some projects a worked on as part of mz learning journey.
+Here are some projects a worked on as part of my learning journey.
 You can also find other parts of me here:

 [Bandcamp](https://tomasproano.bandcamp.com)